crazychenz/vinnie.work/website/docs/GitOpsDrivenStack/initial/os_install.md

 1. For this manual, we're using Ubuntu 22.04.3.
 [Download Ubuntu 22.04.3](https://releases.ubuntu.com/22.04.3/ubuntu-22.04.3-desktop-amd64.iso).

-2. Regardless of current version, I always attempt to say within LTS release versions for both hosts and guest operating systems.
+2. Regardless of current version, I always attempt to stay within LTS release versions for both hosts and guest operating systems.
 (The exception is when there is an explicit reason for a specific version, for example testing.)
 This ensures that we won't have to worry about baselines changing beneath us for as long as possible.
 [Ubuntu LTS Releases](https://releases.ubuntu.com/)

 3. Within the Linux environment, I typically use VirtualBox because of its cost and simplicity.
 Absent of VirtualBox, I prefer to use qemu or libvirt/virsh/virtmanager with KVM.
 You can of course use whatever hypervisor works for you.
 I always name my VMs after their primary hostname; mine is called `lab.vinnie.work`.

 4. Whether you are using a VM or physical host, add a second hard disk as "external storage".
 In general, plan for failed disks, so when using VMs, have your external virtual disk live on another physical disk for redundency.
-In this case, we're merely providing ourselves with a disk to scale and a location to perform backups.
+In this case, we're merely providing ourselves with a disk to scale and a location to demonstrate the process to perform backups.

-5. Start up VM with Ubuntu ISO to install operating system.
+5. Start up the VM with an Ubuntu ISO to install the operating system.

 6. Run through the various dialogs to setup the OS as desired.